How to Get PR in Australia for Indian Students?

 Skilled Work Regional (Provisional) Visa (Subclass 491 Visa)

-It's ideal if you're willing to live and work in regional Australia.
+To get hands on experience in Australia's regional areas, the Subclass 491 Visa in Australia is an ideal option.
+If you're willing to live and work in regional Australia and get a sponsorship, you can apply.
 Offers faster processing times and lower point thresholds.
 The visa allows skilled migrants to live and work in designated areas of Australia for up to 5 years, with a chance of getting a permanent residency.

 Employer-Sponsored Visas (Subclass 186 Visa)